ream88/simple_postmark/README.md

 config.action_mailer.simple_postmark_settings = { api_key: 'POSTMARK_API_TEST', return_response: true }
 ```

-With this setup, it will actually trigger an API connection to Postmark, but Postmark will never send any emails, and none will be delivered to your recipients.
+With this setup, it will actually trigger a connection to the Postmark API, but Postmark will never send any emails and nothing will be delivered to your recipients.

 ## Contributing